tsoding/contrib/README.md

 The paragraphs are out of order and some numbers are missing.
 This is intentional to preserve old links backward compatible with the current version of the README.

+# 8. Pull Request Branch

+Pull Requests are only accepted to `main`/`master` branches.
+Pull Requests to any other branches are automatically rejected.

 # 2. Pull Request Size Limitation

 The Pull Request size is calculated using the following formula: